fastoch/TypeScript_DaveGray/README.md

 Now we can simply run `tsc -w` to automate the compilation of our .ts files (start compilation in watch mode).
 This will create the 'js' folder inside our 'build' folder if not already existing.

 And if create a new .ts file, this will automatically create the corresponding .js file.
+But if I delete a .ts file, this will not delete the matching .js file.

+Another important setting within our **tsconfig.json** file is `"target"`.
+This setting allows us to set the JS language version for emitted JavaScript files.
+The default setting in 2024 is still: `"target": "es2016"`, which stands for **Ecmascript 2016**.

+To prevent the TS compiler from automatically compiling files created anywhere else than inside our 'src' folder,

 # Chapter 2

 ---
-@14:00
+@16:00